The Product Regulation and Liability Review: United Kingdom - England & Wales

 - the defendant knew that the claimant was likely to act on the defendant's advice for that purpose; and

-- the claimant reasonably did so to his or her detriment.
+- the claimant reasonably did so to their detriment.

 Deceit and misrepresentation

 Damages in deceit are recoverable for property damage, personal injury and pure economic loss.
 The rules of remoteness, however, differ from those in negligence.
-In relation to deceit, the defendant will be liable for all losses that flow directly from the deceit – whether they are foreseeable or not.
+In relation to deceit, the defendant will be liable for all losses that flow directly from the deceit – whether or not they are foreseeable.
 This means that, where losses have been exacerbated by an unforeseen event, they will still be recoverable from the defendant.
-This is, however, subject to the claimant's duty to mitigate its potential losses.61
+This is, however, subject to the claimant's duty to mitigate their potential losses.63

 Consumer Protection Act

-Damages under the CPA, as in tort, are intended to restore the injured party to the position had the product not been defective.
+Damages under the CPA, as in tort, are intended to restore the injured party to the position they would have been in had the product not been defective.
 There is no provision for the award of punitive damages.
-Damages for personal injury and property damage are recoverable only where the loss exceeds £275.62 The following are not recoverable:
+Damages for personal injury and property damage are recoverable only where the loss exceeds £275.64 The following are not recoverable: